Mango-information-systems/mango-is-website/business/_posts/2013-09-02-introductory-post.md

 [](id:focus)Focus <small>what, why, and how we write </small>
 -----------------------------------------------------

-The main <em>raison-d'être</em> of this blog is to show businesses the ways how they can make use of their data, and the value it is possible to get from it.
+The main <em>raison-d'être</em> of this blog is to showcase our activities and let businesses know ways how they can make use of their data, and the value it is possible to get from it.

 We also want to fill the gap between practices of corporate business intelligence on one hand, and web/social media analytics on the other hand.
 Both worlds coexist independently without interacting with each other, and good practices applied on one side do not often reach the other one, even it they would benefit from them.